Kale (+ broccoli, cauliflower, cabbage, etc)

 Why: Supports a healthy cardiovascular system by modulating cholesterol levels.

-How: Drizzle over raw or cooked veggies instead of melting butter or margarine.
+How: Drizzle over raw or cooked veggies.
 Use it as the base for salad dressings.

-Why: Contains medium chain triglycerides, a type of fat that supports a healthy body weight, cholesterol levels and boosts memory.
+Why: Contains medium chain triglycerides, a type of fat that supports a healthy body weight.

 How: Use it for any medium to high heat frying/cooking.
-Use it instead of butter or margarine when baking.
+Use it in baking.

 Tip: It must be unrefined (a.k.a. extra-virgin, cold-pressed).
 Refined coconut oil is very bad for your cholesterol levels and will cause elevated LDL.